paulvha/sodaq/README.md

 Make sure to not only select the right technology, but as important choose the right supplier.

-<br> A detailed description of the options and findings are in SPS30.odt

 ## SODAQ Examples

 I plan to create a number of different examples to test NB-IoT.
-The Sodaq board I acquired comes with VOdafone backoffice ( Allthingstalk.com).
+The Sodaq board I acquired comes with Vodafone backoffice ( Allthingstalk.com).
 I am using that for now, as it working smooth and easy.
 In later examples I want to look at others as well.

 The projects :
 ### Example 1 : SPS30 sensor to SODAQ and Allthingstalk.
 ### Example 2 : SPS30 sensor + BME280 to SODAQ and Allthingstalk.

 <br> Many of the examples have a .odt (open document) file in the folder.
 This contains more detailed information about the setup and project.
 They